 4.1.3.
 Analects 12.22

 When asked about virtue, Confucius says that it is to love all human beings.
 Coupled with this is knowing all human beings, which is necessary if one is love them, since one must know what will benefit them..

 The idea that one's principal duty is to love others by treating them as you would like to be treated yourself also occurs in The Doctrine of the Mean.

 To be sincere and fair is said not to be far from the Way (tao).
 Presumably, this means that to be sincere and fair is an imperfect or incomplete expression of the principle of reciprocity, which is the ethical principle implied in conforming one's behavior to the Way (tao): "not doing to others what you don't want done to yourself."
-To be sincere and fair is an expression of the principle of not doing to others as you do not want done to yourself, but are not the totality of one's ethical obligation.
-Confucius then specifies four fundamental relationships in which this ethical principle is put into practice: father and son; ruler and ruled; older and younger brother; friend and friend; other important relationship would include husband and wife as well as elder and younger.
-Virtue is relational, being an intention to do good to those with whom one is relationship.
+To be sincere and fair is an expression of the principle of not doing to others as you do not want done to yourself, but is not the totality of one's ethical obligation.
+Confucius then specifies four fundamental relationships to which this ethical principle is applied: father and son; ruler and ruled; older and younger brother; friend and friend; other important relationship would include husband and wife as well as elder and younger.
+Virtue is relational, being an intention to do good to those with whom one is some type of relationship.
 It is also important to note that a person's obligation "not doing to others what you don't want done to yourself" is not the same to all people, contrary to Mohism (the teaching of Mo Tzu) that a human being should love all equally, regardless of his or her relationship to them.
 Rather in the case of a conflict between one's obligation not to do to others what one does not want done to oneself, certain people with whom one is in relationship will have priority over others.